 Frostbite is classified according to the severity and includes:

-Hypothermia can also occur in conjunction with frostbite.
-This is an abnormally low body temperature and is a life-threatening condition.
-Symptoms of hypothermia include:
+Hypothermia can also occur in conjunction with frostbite, this is abnormally low body temperature and is a life-threatening condition.

 Senior cats, kittens, and cats with certain medical conditions are at greater risk of both frostbite and hypothermia.

 Try to thaw the affected area with lukewarm water (about the temperature you would bathe a baby in).
 Alternatively, apply a warm compress (this may be easier on the ears).
-Both of these methods should be continued for around 20 minutes.
+Continue both for 20 minutes.

 Your cat may be given painkillers to relieve the pain and discomfort of frostbite along with antibiotics to prevent infection.

 Severely affected tissues may die, amputation will be necessary.